juannavalonribas/juannavalonribas/README.md

-# Greetings 🧙‍♂️, I'm️ Juan
+# Greetings 🧙‍♂️,

-A passionate QA with 8+ years of experience mainly in UI testing for web and mobile applications.
+I'm️ Juan a passionate QA with 8+ years of experience mainly in UI testing for web and mobile applications.
 I am a strong believer that today's QA work should **focus on providing efficient and easy-to-use implement tools and processes** in order to create a safety net during the entire software development cycle.